Hindley is a prison and young offender institution (YOI) in Bickershaw, near Wigan, for men aged 18 and over.

 Book and plan your visit to Hindley

-Hindley is now offering limited visits for family and friends in line with stage 2 of the National Framework for Prisons.
+Hindley prison is now offering visits for family, friends and significant others, in line with stage 2 of the National Framework for Prisons.

 To visit someone in Hindley you must: